 M.Div., Garrett-Evangelical Theological Seminary

 D.Phil., University of Oxford

 Craig C. Hill's academic specializations include first-century church history, Pauline theology, and eschatology.
-His interests are reflected in his published works, including Hellenists and Hebrews: Reappraising Division within the Earliest Church, the Romans portion of The Oxford Bible Commentary, and In God’s Time: The Bible and the Future, and The Greatest Among You: Reclaiming a New Testament Perspective on Status and Ambition (forthcoming).
+His interests are reflected in his published works, including Hellenists and Hebrews: Reappraising Division within the Earliest Church, the Romans portion of The Oxford Bible Commentary, In God’s Time: The Bible and the Future, and The Greatest Among You: Reclaiming a New Testament Perspective on Status and Ambition (forthcoming).

 Hill is an ordained elder in the Illinois Great Rivers Annual Conference of the United Methodist Church and has held several pastoral appointments, including serving as chaplain of Christ Church, Oxford, John Wesley’s undergraduate college.